fransenglich/swiftmusicmashup/README.md

 Many of the technologies used in the implementation, such as Swift, Xcode and the services' APIs, were new to me.

 In brief it it is implemented in Swift with SwiftUI on Sonoma/Xcode 15.
-It does two queries from Music Brainz and typically multiple queries to Cover Art Archive, per artist search.
+It does two queries from MusicBrainz and typically multiple queries to Cover Art Archive, per artist search.

 Pulling from Wikipedia was omitted due to also writing a smaller part of Java, and hence to not write two cases.

 # The Case
 The case was described as follows:

 You are supposed to construct a mashup of MusicBrainz, Wikipedia and Cover Art Archive.
-MusicBrainz contains information about an artist, and what album he/she has releaed.
+MusicBrainz contains information about an artist, and what album he/she has released.
 Wikipedia has  description over the artist (which isn't in MusicBrainz') and Cover Art Archive contains images for the various albums (which MusicBrainz and Wikipedia neither contains).

+# How to Build & Run

+In the IDE Xcode on Mac, open the project file swiftmusicmashup.xcodeproj.
+Install Xcode via the App Store, if needed.
+Then, in Xcode, choose build and then run.
+Tested on Sonoma 14.3.1.

 # Challenges